-This was a walk that I actually came up with myself, looking at the Far Eastern fells I had left, this walk seemed possible on the map.
+Another visit to the Lakes for me and this was a walk that I actually came up with myself, looking at the Far Eastern fells I had left, this walk seemed possible on the map.
 When I looked online this turned out to be a Longsleddale Round, plus Selside Pike.
 For some reason this fell (Selside Pike, which is off to one side) wasn’t included in this round, or very rarely.
 On the map I couldn’t see why, and on the ground it looked ok from Branstree.
 Its on the descent from Selside that the problem starts, do you go direct to Tarn Crag, return to Branstree or follow the fence.
 Well the latter didn’t exist for me, until I met a fellow walker on the summit who suggested following the fence down to the Mosedale path and then back to the Mosedale Cottage.
 I knew the cottage path on the map and assumed it would be good.
 Well, don’t assume.
 Its a mistake.
 This way added to my miles, at a time where I was feeling pretty good, it left me bereft of energy.
 It also put me into the boggiest ground that exists on a main path that I have seen.
 It was a strange walk, I started in a cold, damp conditions, but with blue skies in places above.
 On the ascent to Harter Fell I was hoping the cloud would carry on rising.
 By the time I was on the Mosedale Cottage path I was peeling off layers and regretting not packing sun cream.
 It was a fine walk, a really fine walk and one, if you haven’t got these Wainwright’s, that I would encourage.
 Yes the Kentmere Round is a great walk, however it misses out Branstree and the return leg of this walk, plus the rest of the Kentmere Round can be done as part of a Troutbeck Round or with others from Hartsop village.
-In my case it was about bagging as many as possible on each visit and still enjoying the walk and I would do the Far Eastern fells in the same way as I have done them.
+In my case it was about bagging as many as possible on each visit and still enjoying the walk and I would redo the Far Eastern fells in the same way as I have done them if I have the chance again.
 This walk took me to 159 Wainwrights, with only 4 of the Far Easterns to do, and I would scoop these up on my next main walk.

 |Start – Sadgill Bridge